Same parsing tech Fortune 500 ATS systems use

 Hospital systems process high application volumes through ATS

-Large hospital networks and staffing agencies receive hundreds of applications per nursing position.
-ATS filters screen resumes before any recruiter reviews them.
-A formatting error or missing specialty keyword can eliminate a qualified nurse before human eyes ever see the application.
+Large hospital networks receive hundreds of applications per nursing position.
+A formatting error or missing specialty keyword can eliminate a qualified nurse before any recruiter sees it.

 Credential placement affects whether it is parsed

-Listing RN, BSN after your name in the header is standard practice in nursing but many ATS systems don't parse header content reliably.
-Your credentials need to appear in a formal Certifications or Licenses section in the document body to be scored correctly.
+Listing RN, BSN after your name is standard in nursing, but many ATS systems don't parse header content reliably.
+Credentials must appear in a Certifications or Licenses section in the document body.

 Specialty abbreviations must match the job posting

 An ATS may not match ICU and Intensive Care Unit as the same term.
-If the job description says Intensive Care Unit and your resume says ICU, your keyword score may be lower than expected.
-Use both forms where appropriate to ensure a match regardless of how the parser handles synonyms.
+Use both the abbreviation and full name to ensure a match regardless of how the parser handles synonyms.

 FAQs